igordertigor/website-blog/content/lessons-for-startups.md

 Although they address important points, most solutions that I'm aware of are kind of narrow in scope (except for the approach that [DVC](http://dvc.org) is taking, which will be covered in a different article).
 You will have to decide yourself if they help in your particular usecase.
 Typically, you can add these points later on, after you already have used a tracking system for a while.

+*Edit*: After writing this blog post, I wrote two other blog posts that expand upon this topic.
+The first is about [using dvc for dataset and model versioning as well as experiment tracking]({filename}/2022-08-16-version-control-for-data-science.md), the second is somewhat addressing the [topic of model deployment by combining tools like mlem and gto]({filename}/2022-08-26-github-model-registry.md).

 # Summary